Home to the biggest fishing port in the Algarve, the once-sleepy town of Olhão has been transformed in recent years into a major beach resort.

 Ilha da Armona is the nearest – just a 15-minute ferry ride away.

 From the ferry terminal it’s about 15 minutes’ walk to the sand dunes and beach on the other side of the small island.

 The ferry to Ilha da Culatra takes 35 minutes.
-A further 10 minutes on is Farol, which also has a beautiful beach.
+A further 10 minutes on is Farol, which also has a stunning beach.

-The Ria Formosa Natural Park (Parque Natural da Ria Formosa) is one of the 7 natural wonders of Portugal.
+The Ria Formosa Nature Park (Parque Natural da Ria Formosa) is one of the Seven Natural Wonders of Portugal.

-This unique coastal lagoon is a protected area and a paradise for birdwatchers.
+This exceptional coastal lagoon is a protected area and a paradise for birdwatchers.

 The lagoon also has one of the largest populations of seahorses in the world.

-A guided walk, boat trip or a kayak tour shouldn’t be missed.
+A guided walk, boat trip or kayak tour shouldn’t be missed.

-The main place for al fresco dining is along the seafront (Avenida 5 de Outubro).
+The main area for al fresco dining is along the seafront (Avenida 5 de Outubro).

-As you would expect in a fishing port town, here you’ll find dozens of seafood restaurants offering favourites such as charcoal grilled tuna and sword fish.
+As you would expect in a fishing port town, you will find dozens of seafood restaurants offering favourites such as charcoal-grilled tuna and swordfish.